Constantin Vasiliu-Rășcanu

-Constantin Vasiliu-Rășcanu (September 5 1887 – March 19, 1980) was a Romanian infantry general and a politician who served as Minister of War in the First cabinet of Petru Groza from March 7, 1945 to November 29, 1946.
+Constantin Vasiliu-Rășcanu (September 5, 1887 – March 19, 1980) was a Romanian infantry general and a politician who served as Minister of War in the First cabinet of Petru Groza from March 7, 1945 to November 29, 1946.

 Biography

 Early years

 Constantin Vasiliu-Rășcanu was born on September 5, 1887 in Bârlad.
-He attended the Military School of Infantry and Cavalry in Bucharest (September 1, 1906 - July 1, 1908), in the same promotion as the future general Gheorghe Avramescu, being promoted after graduation to the rank of second lieutenant (July 1, 1908) and then as lieutenant on September 3, 1912.
+He attended the Military School of Infantry and Cavalry in Bucharest (September 1, 1906 – July 1, 1908), in the same promotion as the future general Gheorghe Avramescu, being promoted after graduation to the rank of second lieutenant (July 1, 1908) and then as lieutenant on September 3, 1912.

-Lieutenant Vasiliu-Rășcanu participated in the battles of the First World War and commanded infantry subunits, being successively promoted to the ranks of captain (November 1, 1916) and major (September 1, 1917).
+Lieutenant Vasiliu-Rășcanu participated in the battles of World War I and commanded infantry subunits, being successively promoted to the ranks of captain (November 1, 1916) and major (September 1, 1917).

 He then attended the Higher War School, graduating in 1922, and was subsequently promoted to lieutenant colonel (March 31, 1924) and colonel (April 15, 1933).
 He was promoted on October 25, 1939 to the rank of brigadier general and appointed commander of the 45th Infantry Brigade.